Live and grow weed in Hawaii on a budget. It’s easier than you think. Work trade on farms to save money.

-Hawaiian strains are fire right now in 2018.
+Hawaiian strains are here and adapted to the climate.
 If you make some 420 friendly connections around the Island maybe you can score some for free.
 There are a lot of super chronic strains going around but just as much bunk, low-vigor hybrids.
 Buying seeds from a marijuana seed bank is always a good option.

-Hawaii does have soil at a lot of places on the island.
-Some people just have lave rock for their backyard but if you’re lucky enough to have rich Hawaiian soil know that it’s slightly acidic and very young (Big Island is the youngest island being only 800,000 years old).
-Calcium helps, lime and oyster shell flour work great for this.
+Some people just have lava rock for their backyard but if you’re lucky enough to have rich Hawaiian soil, just know that it’s slightly acidic and very young (Big Island is the youngest island being only 800,000 years old).
+Calcium helps—lime and oyster shell flour work great for this.

 Foxfarm’s Happy Frog is a cheap organic mixed fertilizer.
 Organic and filled with a large list of the best known natural fertilizers and supplements all in one bag.
 FF Happy Frog also comes packed with mycorrhizal fungi inoculant, a key to taking advantage of all the nutrients in your soil and pumping up your micro-life.
 Happy Frog contains many slow-to-breakdown components, keeping nutrients constantly available for your plants with correct use and application.

 Dolomite lime is an essential additive for Hawaii’s acidic soils.
 Lime raises the pH of the soil it is added to, and a better balanced pH will make nutrients more easily available for your plant.
 It also contains calcium, a crucial element local soils are lacking.
 There are only two amendments you really need for growing in Hawaii’s soil and this is one of them (the other is nitrogen).
 This mix is a super-fine powder for a quicker pH buffering effect.